-Enable the captive portal This option allows authentication via a web form from the network interfaces associated with the captive portal profile.
+This option allows authentication via a web form from the network interfaces associated with the captive portal profile.
 The map of the interfaces with the profiles can be consulted in the Captive portal tab.
-Enable logoff page This option enables a separate logoff page from the captive portal's authentication page.
+This option enables a separate logoff page from the captive portal's authentication page.
 When users who have not yet authenticated wish to access a website, the authentication page will appear.
 Once they have authenticated, the requested web page will then open in a new tab while the logoff page appears in the current tab.
 To log off, simply click on the Logout button which appears in the logoff page, or close the tab of this page.
-Allow access to the proxy's configuration file (.pac) for this profile This option allows the publication of the .pac file for users logging in from network interfaces associated with the authentication profile.
-Prohibit simultaneous authentication of a user on multiple hosts This option makes it possible to prevent a user from authenticating on several computers at the same time.
+This option allows the publication of the .pac file for users logging in from network interfaces associated with the authentication profile.
+This option makes it possible to prevent a user from authenticating on several computers at the same time.
 Multiple requests are automatically denied.
-Expiry of the HTTP This option makes it possible to configure when the HTTP cookie expires: cookie At the end of the authentication period: the cookie is negotiated only once throughout the whole duration of the authentication.
-At the end of the session: the cookie will be negotiated every time a request is sent to your web browser.
+This option makes it possible to configure when the HTTP cookie expires: At the end of the authentication period: the cookie is negotiated only once throughout the whole duration of the authentication. • At the end of the session: the cookie will be negotiated every time a request is sent to your web browser.
 Do not use (not recommended - except sponsorship): the cookie never expires.
 This option is not recommended as it compromises authentication security.
 Configuring an expiry date makes it possible to protect the user from replay attacks, for example.
 HTTP cookies are negotiated by the web browser, so authentication set up on one browser will not work on another browser.
 To allow several users to be authenticated from the same IP address, cookies must be used.
 The IP addresses in question must be entered in the list of Multi-user objects in the Authentication policy tab, except for the SSO Agent method, which does not support multi-user authentication.